All Creatures Great and Small: Is the TV Show Based on a Real Person?

 It was there that Wight also met his life partner, Joan, who is called Helen in the books and the series.
 Rosemary Page (better known as Rosie) and James Alexander Wight (or Jim) are their children, who have been an integral part of the revived series.
 They shared their experiences and memories in great detail with the team, which helped the actors get a clearer picture of Herriot and the people in his life.

-However, it is important to note that the series takes a dramatic license for the purpose of entertainment.
+However, it is important to note that the series takes a dramatic license for entertainment.
 This could be why Jim Wight considers the show to be “inspired” by Herriot’s life.
 Samuel West talked about how he prepared for Siegfried’s character.
 Siegfried comes across as bossy and irritable but is a good-natured person deep down.
 West spoke to Jim Wight about Donald Sinclair, on whom the character is based.

 Fans of the world-renowned British veterinary surgeon and writer can also visit the museum, World of James Herriot, located at 23 Kirkgate, Thirsk, North Yorkshire, England.
 It includes the fully-restored 1940s home of Herriot, the car he drove, and other exhibits and artifacts from his life.
 It also offers the authentic experience of living in the 1940s through interactive games.